yuvi-atre/component-project/doc/01-component-brainstorming/01-component-brainstorming.md

   - **Description**:
     - Tracks stocks current prices, trading volume, and symbol.
 The purpose of this model is to monitor stock data, update prices, and track stock data efficiently.
   - **Kernel Methods**:
-    - `void updatePrice(double updatedPrice)`: Updates the price of the stock
+    - `double updatePrice(double updatedPrice)`: Updates the price of the stock and returns the previous value
-    - `void updateVolume(int updatedVolume)`: Updates the stock trading volume
+    - `int updateVolume(int updatedVolume)`: Updates the stock trading volume and returns the previous value
     - `String symbol()`: Returns the symbol for the stock
   - **Secondary Methods**:
     - `double getPercentChange()`: Calculates and returns the % change of a stock's price